AvailableUsernameA/ImageClassification/readme.md

 Here’s how the image classification and processing pipeline works:

-- **Scanning Program**: The scanning program captures an image of the part and saves it as a PNGfile in the designated scanning directory.
+- **Scanning Program**: The scanning program captures an image of the part and saves it as a PNG file in the designated scanning directory.
 - **Monitoring Program**:
     The monitoring program continuously watches the scanning directory for new PNG files.
     Once a new PNG is detected, it retrieves the image name and waits for one second(configurable) to avoid read-write conflicts — this is safe given that the station cycle time is 150 seconds, leaving ample processing time.
     After the delay, the monitoring program starts the image classification process (e.g., using a trained model to determine OK/NG).
 - **Classification & File Management**:
 After classification, the monitoring program moves the image from the scanning directory to a target (output) directory.
-It then renames the image by appending either _OKor _NGto the filename, indicating the classification result.
+It then renames the image by appending either _OK or _NG to the filename, indicating the classification result.
 - **Downstream Processing**:
   Other programs or systems further process the images located in the target directory, based on their OK/NG labels.